Historic Attractions of Ethiopia

 Lalibela

-Four hundrd years after the dawn fall of Axum shifted its political and religios center to Roha, located in the isolated mountainous region of the former last province.
+Lalibela was built after Four hundrd years of the dawn fall of the Axumite empire and shifted its political and religios center to Roha, located in the isolated mountainous region of the former Lasta province.
 Its former name called Roha until king Lalibela curved out the famous 11 rock hewn churches at the second half of 12th century.
-The eighth wonder of the rock hewn churches of Lalibela
+This wonderful rock hewn churches attributed to King Lalibela, who set out to construct in the 12th century ‘New Jerusalem’, after the Muslim conquests of the holly land and halted Christian pilgrimages to the region.

 Gondar

-Many Ethiopian medieval kings ruled out of Gondar and built their own beautiful castles, churches and monasteries.
+Many medieval Ethiopian kings ruled out of it and built their own beautiful castles, churches and monasteries.
 Some of the prominent Gondarian kings are: Fasildes, Yohanes Iyasu, David and Bekafa.
-Gondar became once a very powerful Christian kingdom and played a big role for the growth of Ethiopian art and literature until the end of nineteenth century, but when Emperor Teodros ll. came to power in 1855, he shifted its political center to Mekdela, which was a temporarily capital center before the establishment of Addis Ababa.
+Gondar became once a very powerful Christian kingdom and played a big role for the growth of Ethiopian art and literature until the end of nineteenth century, but when Emperor Teodros ll. came to power in 1855, he shifted its political center to Mekdela, which was a temporarly capital center before the establishment of Addis Ababa.

 Lake Tana and Its Monasteries